15 Apr The Brand Identity Prism

 Finally, the brand essence is the ‘soul’ of your brand.
 It’s the single, pithy description that sums up what you and your business stands for.
 It goes in the centre of the prism.
 It may be related to values, lifestyle, heart, or mind.

 To get a grasp of how simple and how powerful this brand identity prism can be, let’s consider a few examples you should be familiar with.
 Some of these are courtesy of Jean-Noel Kapferer and David Aaker, and some have been ‘imagineered’ by us to help elucidate the concepts.

 This example is the result of various sources including CEO Kenneth Chenault.

-Try this delightful tool yourself.
+Try this tool yourself.
 You could download the blank at the top of this article,

-- only four words or phrases each facet
+- Only three words or phrases for each facet